microsoft/OpenHack-FHIR/MC4H/Challenge4-FHIRSyncAgent/ReadMe.md

 # Challenge4 - FHIR Sync Agent

 FHIR-SyncAgent sychronizes health data between Azure API for FHIR and Dataverse' Microsoft Cloud for Healthcare securely and seemlessly.
-Applications built on the Dynamics platform (which includes Dynamics Model applications) that uses Dataverse can operate without the need to make REST API calls directly against Azure API for FHIR.
+Applications built on the Dynamics platform (which includes Dynamics model-driven applications) that uses Dataverse can operate without the need to make REST API calls directly against Azure API for FHIR.

 This challenge is based off **[FHIR Sync Agent](https://github.com/microsoft/fhir-cds-agent)**, click to get more details.

-You will be deploying an Azure Function, supporting Azure services and Service Client for Access.
+You will be deploying an Azure Function and supporting Azure services including the Service Client for Access.

 ## Reference Architecture
 <center><img src="../images/fhir-syncagent.png" width="650"></center>